axmolengine/axmol/README.md

 ## Renderer Backends

+- Metal for macOS and iOS
 - OpenGL 3.3+ for Linux, macOS and Win32
-- OpenGL ES 2.0+ for Android and iOS
+- OpenGL ES 2.0+ for Android
-- Metal for macOS and iOS
+- OpenGL ES 3.0+ for iOS
-- ANGLE ES 3.0+ for Win32 and UWP
+- ANGLE GLES 3.0+ for Win32 and UWP

 ## New MediaPlayer